Ibrahim Salem

 Ibrahim Salem (إبراهيم سالم) is an architect and banknote collector residing in Dubai.
 He built a collection of more than 150,000 notes over 40 years with a specialisation in the notes of the Middle East, particularly the monetary history of Iraq during the Hashemite dynasty (1921–1958).
 He has been awarded the Al Hussein Medal of Merit, first class.
-His banknote collection is being sold through a series of auctions by Spink and Son in London which began in 2013.
+His banknote collection is being sold through a series of auctions which began in 2013.

 Auction catalogues for the Ibrahim Salem collection.

 Salem practices as an architect in Dubai.

 1942 British Guiana $20 banknote from the Salem collection.

 1961 specimen banknote of Cameroon from the Salem collection showing president Ahmadou Ahidjo.

 1941 £5 brown Bermuda banknote from the Salem collection, serial number A000001.

 Collecting

 Over a period of more than 40 years, through extensive travel and by attending numerous auction sales, Salem assembled a collection of over 150,000 banknotes.
 He was assisted by the American dealer Mel Steinberg, who died in 2010.
 He has specialised in notes of the Middle East, particularly the monetary history of Iraq during the Hashemite dynasty, about which he is writing a history.
 In addition to banknotes, Salem collects coins, stock bonds, maps, driving licences, manuscripts, and passports.

 Salem's interest in history has led him to write a book about the notable people who have appeared on banknotes, titled Banknotes of Destiny: Fame...
 Fortune...
 Fatality... and published in 2013.
 At the launch of the book, he told The Jordan Times that his collection included all of the Palestinian banknotes ever produced, and that "these banknotes are not for Ibrahim Salem, they are for the children of martyrs, and they are not to be sold no matter what.
 When I say martyrs, I do not only mean Palestinian martyrs, but all Arab countries."

 His interest in the visual arts is reflected in the design and colour trials in his collection, such as a note for Cyprus featuring Makarios III that did not go into circulation.
 His collection also includes specimen and proof banknotes, some of which are very rare.